busterbenson/notes/_pages/codex.md

 It often moves around, to account for my relationship to technology at the time, and what I perceive to be the best confluence of change-tracking, accountability, readability, etc. As of June of 2020, it lives in a Dropbox Paper document [over here](https://paper.dropbox.com/doc/Codex-Vitae--A1OJaE9fBGp9BpUxOd7QP3S4AQ-rRJ8akyi4ky4Sdc8CQscV).

-<button type="button" class="btn btn-outline-primary btn-lg">[Read it!](https://paper.dropbox.com/doc/Codex-Vitae--A1OJaE9fBGp9BpUxOd7QP3S4AQ-rRJ8akyi4ky4Sdc8CQscV)</button>
+<button type="button" class="btn btn-outline-secondary btn-lg">[Read it!](https://paper.dropbox.com/doc/Codex-Vitae--A1OJaE9fBGp9BpUxOd7QP3S4AQ-rRJ8akyi4ky4Sdc8CQscV)</button>

 If you are interested in making one of your own, I recommend starting small and slowly building it up over time.
 [Here's the one I first came up with in 2012](https://github.com/busterbenson/public/blob/master/book-of-beliefs-2012.md).
 Also, be patient with yourself as you slowly realize that you don't even know what your beliefs are, and that they're really difficult to pin down.
 That's part of the fun!